 Dr. In-Sheng Vincent Hsieh is Counsel in the firm’s Corporate practice group with emphasis on cross-border investments, corporate strategies, and M&A advisory in the areas of manufacturing, telecommunications and communications, information technology, energy, technology licensing, logistics, infrastructure, media and entertainment.
 He has advised clients including PE funds, investment banks, multi-national companies, public and private companies in a variety of industries on a broad range of legal matters, including mergers and acquisitions, corporate finance, initial public offerings, regulatory compliance, corporate governance, investment structuring, technology licensing and general corporate matters.

-Dr. Hsieh introduced the first U.S. consulting team consisting of technical and legal consultants to assist Taiwanese cable operators in drafting of technical and operational plans to apply for cable licenses in Taiwan in arl 1990.
-Dr. Hsieh is among the first few attorneys representing international private equity funds and other investors in Taiwan cable and satellite television industry.
+Vincent introduced the first U.S. consulting team consisting of technical and legal consultants to assist Taiwanese cable operators in drafting of technical and operational plans to apply for cable licenses in Taiwan in arl 1990.
+Vincent is among the first few attorneys representing international private equity funds and other investors in Taiwan cable and satellite television industry.